Tools of the trade

 Usage

-In order to use the kubectl-dev_tool you need to collect the audit logs from the problematic cluster.
+In order to use the kubectl-dev_tool you need to collect audit logs from the problematic cluster.
 You can find more information on using the gather_audit_logs sub-command with must-gather in the gather_audit_logs section of our docs.

 yq and jq